mattermost-community/mattermost-plugin-docup/README.md

 ## Install
 Simply upload the plugin bundle to your Mattermost and configure the fields on the settings page.

+You will need to a GitHub Personal Access Token that has write permissions to the repositories you configure in the settings.

 ## Usage
 Click 'Doc Up' in a post dropdown menu: